ykashou92/Analyzing-Weather-Data-in-R/chapter1.md

 msg4 = "Incorrect.
 Have we even covered this yet?"

 test_mc(correct=3, no_selection_msg = "Please choose an answer...", feedback_msg = c(msg1, msg2, msg3, msg4)
-success_msg("Awesome!
-See how the console shows the result of the R code you submitted?")